 class.
 Petitions for summer session and short-term courses must

 be filed within the first thirty percent of the course.
 After the

 deadline has passed, the grading choice may not be reversed.

 Los Medanos College offers:

-1) Some courses solely for a credit/no credit (P/NP) grade
+1) Some courses solely for a pass/no pass (P/NP) grade

 2) Some courses solely for a standard letter grade

-3) Some courses in which the student may choose to complete the course for either a credit/no credit (P/NP) grade OR a standard letter grade (SC).
+3) Some courses in which the student may choose to complete the course for either a pass/no pass (P/NP) grade OR a standard letter grade (SC).